azhao1981/have-fun-with-machine-learning/README.md

 ### Training: Attempt 3, Fine Tuning GoogLeNet

 Like the previous AlexNet model we used for fine tuning, we can use GoogLeNet as well.
-Modifying the network is a bit trickier, since you have to redefine three fully connected layers instead of just one.
+Modifying the network is a bit trickier(需要技巧的), since you have to redefine three fully connected layers instead of just one.

 To fine tune GoogLeNet for our use case, we need to once again create a